See the sections below for details about various aspects of the Honors Curriculum.

 MATH 1450H-1451H – Accelerated Calculus

-Honors Accelerated Calculus offers Honors engineering, mathematics, and science majors the opportunity to cover three semesters of calculus topics in only two semesters.
+Honors Accelerated Calculus offers Honors engineering, mathematics and science majors the opportunity to cover three semesters of calculus topics in only two semesters.
 Topics covered include differential and integral single-variable calculus; sequences and series; an introduction to vector geometry and elementary linear algebra.
-The course is fast paced, placing emphasis on conceptual understanding, the development of problem solving skills, and logical thinking.
+The course is fast paced, placing emphasis on conceptual understanding, the development of problem solving skills and logical thinking.
+Return to Curriculum main page.

 BIOL 3301H – Genetics

-Taught by the Honors freshman Biology professor Dr. Anna Newman, Honors Genetics is a one-semester course in genetic analysis, focusing on classical and molecular genetics.
+Taught by Honors freshman biology Professor Anna Newman, Honors Genetics is a one-semester course in genetic analysis, focusing on classical and molecular genetics.
 The class will consider the distinct strategies used in forward and reverse genetic analysis and how these strategies can be used together to obtain a deeper understanding of biological systems.
 The course also explores how model organisms unify the multiple types of genetic analysis.

 This freshman chemistry sequence is recommended for all science majors who have completed at least two years of chemistry in high school.
 Students enroll in only one lab course, offered in the spring (CHEM 1112).
 Students who earn at least a C- in the two lecture courses and one lab receive advanced placement credit for the first semester lab (CHEM 1111).
-Like the regular sections, the Honors sequence studies math-based modern concepts of atomic and molecular structure, states of matter, equilibrium, kinetics, and elementary inorganic, nuclear, and organic chemistry.
+Like the regular sections, the Honors sequence studies math-based modern concepts of atomic and molecular structure, states of matter, equilibrium, kinetics, and elementary inorganic, nuclear and organic chemistry.
+Return to Curriculum main page.

 Honors students will deepen their understanding of particular topics by completing upper-division work in a selected advanced course.
 Three semester hours in an approved 3000- or 4000-level Honors Colloquium provide an opportunity to explore a singular subject through various contexts and interpretations.
 Colloquia are selected for their emphasis on student participation as well as their inherent interdisciplinary approach.
-Honors Colloquia are listed each semester at the back of the Honors Coursebook and are selected with the idea that the course either satisfy a major, minor, core, or elective requirement for the student while providing a satisfying and challenging upper-level course experience.
+Honors Colloquia are listed each semester at the back of the Honors Coursebook and are selected with the idea that the course either satisfy a major, minor, core or elective requirement for the student while providing a satisfying and challenging upper-level course experience.
+Return to Curriculum main page.